-The newly renovated Barshinger Center provides a world-class concert hall to serve as the centerpiece of Franklin & Marshall's thriving music program.
+The Barshinger Center provides a world-class concert hall to serve as the centerpiece of Franklin & Marshall's thriving music program.
 The setting is elegant and the atmosphere is acoustically vibrant, a venue for visiting musicians of the highest caliber.

 Adjoining Barshinger, Franklin & Marshall has refurbished Meyran Hall, a building that serves as home for the Music Department as well as other academic departments.